 The Museum building was once the Convent of the Poor Clares and is a historical monument itself.
 Their most valuable exhibit.

 The exhibition shows the lifecycle of Zagreb through 45 themes.
 Built around the artefacts the Museum possesses.

-You will find a prehistoric settlement constructed in 7th century BC.
-Starting with the Halstatt culture of the Early Iron Age and a house and workshop of the La Tene culture of the Late Iron Age.
+You will find a prehistoric settlement constructed in the 7th century BC.
+Starting with the Hallstatt culture of the Early Iron Age and a house and workshop of the La Tene culture of the Late Iron Age.